someengineering/fixinventory/resotocore/tools/README.md

 ## Setup process
 1. If you haven't done this already, install the [resoto development environment](https://resoto.com/docs/contributing/components).
-2. Now, you need the [install graphviz](https://graphviz.org/download/).
+2. Now, you need to [install graphviz](https://graphviz.org/download/).
 3. Additionally, you will need access to a running resotocore instance.

 ## Usage